zhendrikse/science/mathematics/mandelbrot.md

 causes the function to either diverge to infinity or remain bounded.

-The butterfly-effect is more rigorously is defined as a deterministic non-linear response of system that for its future state(s) is (extremely) sensitive on one or more of its initial conditions, such as a distant butterfly flapping its wings a few weeks ago, causing a tornado’s route to change its course.
+The butterfly-effect is more rigorously is defined as a deterministic non-linear response of a system that for its future state(s) is (extremely) sensitive on one or more of its initial conditions, such as a distant butterfly flapping its wings a few weeks ago, causing a tornado’s route to change its course.